 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Improving your score
+Raising your credit score

 Curious about credit scores?
-Give us a call: 952 417 8481.
+Give us a call at 952 417 8481.